Skip to main content

 if (expires_at < Date.now()) {

-const internalCredentials = await internalAuthClient.refreshToken({ refresh_token });
+const internalCredentials = await authenticationClient.refreshToken(refresh_token, APS_CLIENT_ID, {

-const publicCredentials = await publicAuthClient.refreshToken(internalCredentials);
+const publicCredentials = await authenticationClient.refreshToken(internalCredentials.refresh_token, APS_CLIENT_ID, {

 req.session.public_token = publicCredentials.access_token;